venpopov/bmm/README.md

 ```

 The package was significantly updated on Feb 03, 2024.
 If you are
-following the old version of the [Tutorial
+following older versions (earlier than Version 6) of the [Tutorial
 preprint](https://osf.io/preprints/psyarxiv/umt57), you need to install
 the 0.0.1 version of the bmm package with: